Frequently Asked Questions

 Our dark chocolate is milk-free, containing only cocoa mass, sugar, cocoa butter (which is vegan), soy lecithin, and vanilla.
 Put “vegan” in the search box on our website and you’ll get a list of vegan products.
 Please note that these items are all manufactured in the same factory and with the same equipment as our products which contain milk products.
 Equipment is cleaned between products, but we cannot guarantee that any product is entirely free of minute traces of dairy.
 Also, we use refined sugar in our chocolates, which some vegans avoid.

-Unsweetened Cocoa is our only product characterized as sugar-free.
+Unsweetened Cocoa is our only sugar-free product.
 All of our chocolates are produced with natural ingredients, never with artificial sweeteners, and contain no preservatives.
 As a general rule, the higher the cocoa content in chocolate, the lower the sugar content.
 Therefore, dark chocolate contains far less sugar than milk chocolate.
-We currently offer Select Origin Chocolates, which feature dark chocolates from around the world containing 70% to 80% cocoa content.
-And for a taste of single-origin, microbatch dark chocolate bars made entirely from scratch, try our Blue Bandana bean-to-bar chocolate.
+We currently offer dark chocolate bars containing anywhere from 54% to 72% cocoa content, as well as single-origin, bean-to-bar dark chocolate containing 75% to 82% cocoa content.

 Cocoa Powder: 5 milligrams of caffeine per 8 ounce serving, or 0.002% by weight of the chocolate is caffeine (our Mocha Hot Chocolate and Mountain Mint Hot Chocolate are the exception, with 8.65 milligrams of caffeine per 8 ounce serving).
 Dark Chocolate: 1 ounce of dark chocolate has 20 milligrams of caffeine, or 0.07% by weight of the chocolate is caffeine.
 Milk Chocolate: 1 ounce of milk chocolate has 6 milligrams of caffeine, or 0.02% by weight of the chocolate is caffeine.
 For comparison, coffee has 47-164 milligrams of caffeine per 5 ounce serving.